MrCrowNFT/SoulSync/README.md

 - Build the mood tracking UI (e.g., emoji picker ).✅

-- Set up the backend (Node.js/Express).
+- Set up the backend (Node.js/Express).✅

-- Create an API endpoint to save mood data to the database.
+- Create an API endpoint to save mood data, chat, preferences and user info to the database.✅

-- Test the mood tracking feature on mobile and web.
+- Test the mood tracking feature on web.

+- Frontend API calls

 #### Deliverables: